Store Hours

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: Be ready for none of your seeds to sprout, all of them to come up, and anything in between.
-Your seedlings will need to survive wind, rain, rodents and bugs that want a crunchy green snack, and sudden cold temperatures.
+Prepare to deal with whatever hand nature deals you: Be ready for all your seeds to sprout, none of them to come up, and anything in between.
+Your seedlings will need to survive wind, rain, and sudden cold temperatures, as well as bugs and rodents that crave tender greens.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors